FieldRoboticsLab/MultiVessel_Simulation/README.md

 ## multivessel_msgs

 We defined custom message types such as `Perception.msg`, `VesselDetails.msg` and `VesselPose.msg` under the name of `multivessel_msgs`.
 These messages are used by the Multiple Vessels ROS nodes to communicate the vessel pose and details.
-ROS topics under the name of /VesselX/Perception and /VesselX/Vessels_In_Ship_Domain are being published to with `Perception.msg` message type.
+ROS topics under the name of `/VesselX/Perception` and `/VesselX/Vessels_In_Ship_Domain` are being published to with `Perception.msg` message type.

 ## vessel_gazebo
 In order to spawn vessels inside the simulation world, `vessel_gazebo.urdf.xacro` file is used.
 We used the unmanned surface vehicles called WAM-V for modelling the vessels in the simulation.
-T
+Depending on the parameters

 ## User Defined Vessels
+User Defined Vessels are designed to be controlled by the motion planning algorithms developed by user.
+These vessels are not controlled by Multiple Vessel ROS nodes that are mentioned in the sections above.
+Instead, these vessels have their own ROS nodes.
+In default, `user_defined_perception`, `user_defined_switch_mechanism`, `user_defined_local_path_planner_RRT`, `user_defined_global_path_planner_node`, `user_defined_controller_purePursuit` ROS nodes are available in the `nodes/user_defined_vessel_nodes` directory of the package.
+Settings and parameters for user defined vessels are set by `config_user_defined.json` file.
+Global paths can be set for user defined vessels by `Global_Waypoints_userDefinedVessels.json` file.
+If the motion planning approach for user defined vessels doesn't employ global paths, `Global_Waypoints_userDefinedVessels.json` file is only used for setting spawning positions for User Defined Vessels.

 ## Reference